 You can purchase the ras-el-hanout for this couscous as a spice mix.
 You may, unfortunately, have to look further afield than your local supermarket.
 It is available online, or you can make your own.
 Couscous and chickpeas are common ingredients in North African cuisine.
 You should be able to find these just about anywhere.

-In terms of centers of the culinary world, Morocco is the one holding the flag for North African cuisine.
+In terms of centres of the culinary world, Morocco is holding the flag for North African cuisine.
 As it borders the western edge of the Mediterranean, this dish can comfortably be classified as “Mediterranean Inspired”.

 Another couscous recipe you may want to try is this “Mediterranean inspired” baked salmon fruit and nut couscous.
 Baking the salmon together with the couscous in foil made for such a tasty dish.